canalplus/rx-player/doc/api/player_events.md

 _payload type_: ``Error``

-Triggered each time a non-fatal (for content playback) error happened.
+Triggered each time a minor error happened.

+This error won't lead the RxPlayer to stop the content.
+It can for example be an HTTP request error, some minor error detected in the content or the current position being to far below the minimum playable position.

 The payload is the corresponding error.
 See [the Player Error documentation](./errors.md) for more information.